Aljgutier/aljgutier.github.io/posts/AIBI Analytics/20220205_salesbi_and_architecture.md

 published February 5, 2022
 last updated February 5, 2022

-<iframe title="wmart_e5_bi" width="600" height="373.5" src="https://app.powerbi.com/view?r=eyJrIjoiMzVhMDBiNTgtNGQ2Yy00YTc1LWExNTQtMDRlNmE4MGVjNmJmIiwidCI6IjFlZDQwOWJkLTZmZjQtNGEzMS04MTNiLTRiYmNjZjg1ODAzYSIsImMiOjZ9" frameborder="0" allowFullScreen="true"></iframe>
+<iframe title="wmart_m5_bi" width="600" height="373.5" src="https://app.powerbi.com/view?r=eyJrIjoiMzVhMDBiNTgtNGQ2Yy00YTc1LWExNTQtMDRlNmE4MGVjNmJmIiwidCI6IjFlZDQwOWJkLTZmZjQtNGEzMS04MTNiLTRiYmNjZjg1ODAzYSIsImMiOjZ9" frameborder="0" allowFullScreen="true"></iframe>
  <figcaption><center>Figure 1.
 Sales analysis BI Dashboard (live dashboard)</center></figcaption>

 # Introduction
-In the digital age, transformation of manual business processes with data intelligence and automation is essential for survival and to compete effectively.
-BI technologies are rapidly evolving to meet this need by incorporating advanced capabilities, such as predictive analytics, natural language queries, BI integration with applications, and AI storytelling.
+BI technologies are rapidly evolving to include AI capabilities, such as predictive analytics, natural language queries, BI integration with applications, and AI storytelling.
 Hence, the language "Death of the Dashboard" [1], "Decline of the Dashboard" [2], or "Long Live the Dashboard" [3], signify these significant innovations.

-This article aims to describe the process of creating effective BI reporting within a state-of-the-art data intelligence system.
+This article aims to describe the process of creating a BI reporting dashboard within a state-of-the-art data intelligence system.
 For demonstration purposes a BI reporting dashboard is developed using the M5 Walmart sales dataset [4].
 The BI report is published with the Power BI Service and is available within an iFrame in Figure 1 (at the top of this article).
 For convenience, the dashboard can be opened in a browser window with this, [Sales BI Dashbaord](https://app.powerbi.com/view?r=eyJrIjoiMzVhMDBiNTgtNGQ2Yy00YTc1LWExNTQtMDRlNmE4MGVjNmJmIiwidCI6IjFlZDQwOWJkLTZmZjQtNGEzMS04MTNiLTRiYmNjZjg1ODAzYSIsImMiOjZ9).
 Clicking or hovering over each visualization will produce drill-downs, tooltip pop-ups, and corresponding filter selections.
 In this case, BI reporting is designed for a store owner (or manager) and creating data insights and thus driving actionable decisions.

 Creating the BI solution began with analyzing the data in a Jupyter notebook for initial exploration and data transformation, then creating a sales BI reporting dashboard using Power BI.
 Often, these steps are followed by data automation using ETL processes, data storage within an analytics-capable data warehouse, and visualization & reporting within a BI layer.
 A modern BI architecture includes AI/ML processing, intelligent applications, data governance, and data security.

 The following sections further discuss the process of creating BI reporting within a state-of-the-art data intelligence system.
-* Kaggle E5 Walmart Dataset
+* Kaggle M5 Walmart Dataset
 * Data Exploration and Preparation
 * BI Dashboard
 * Modern Data Intelligence Architecture
 * Conclusions and Summary

-# E5 Walmart Dataset
+# M5 Walmart Dataset
 The [M5 Walmart sales dataset](https://www.kaggle.com/c/m5-forecasting-accuracy) is chosen [4] because it's a real data set representing a mid-size retail department store.
 The dataset contains 3049 sales items (unique products) across several departments corresponding to 10 Walmart stores, with five-plus years of data.
 There are also several online analyses and discussions available.

 # Data Exploration and Preparation